Emmre/Emmre/README.md

 <hr />
 <p>⚡ Front-End Development with Reactjs & VanillaJS</p>

 <p>I develop with React since 2019 and worked as a Front End Developer.
-I used CSS(SCSS, Bootstrap) frameworks with React.</p>
+I used NextJS, Typescript and React.</p>

 <hr />
 <p>⚡ On-page SEO with latest technologies (Nextjs)</p>